cloudwatt/applications/bundle-trusty-zabbix/README_EN.md

   * Rules UDP , Entry, Port 10050
   * Rules TCP , Entry, Port 10050

 This will allow the Zabbix server to connect to retrieve the metric of the machine.
-We must now create the network between our visibility and our stack stack Zabbix Ghost, through the creation of a Neutron router:
+We must now create the network between our visibility and our stack Zabbix Ghost, through the creation of a Neutron router:

   1. Get the subnet ID of the stack Ghost: